-Ash Wednesday’ was the first major poem Eliot wrote after his conversion to Anglicanism.
+Ash Wednesday was the first major poem Eliot wrote after his conversion to Anglicanism.
 It was published three years after this conversion, in 1930.
 The title of the poem comes from the Christian fast day that marks the beginning of Lent.
-It taps into some of the major themes of Eliot’s work and life, these include hope, despair
+It taps into some of the major themes of Eliot’s poetry and life, these include hope and despair.

 Explore Ash Wednesday

 Summary of Ash Wednesday